TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 ## Verify Racetrack

-After runninf the installer, verify the status of your deployments using one of your favorite tools:
+After running the installer, verify the status of your deployments using one of your favorite tools:

 - `kubectl get pods`
 - Cloud Console